Lee Kuan Yew: World War II

 Lee was amongst the Chinese men rounded up by the Japanese Sook Ching operation.
 By his own account, he feared getting caught by the Kempeitai (military police) and reported with a friend to be screened.
 He attempted to leave the next morning but was ordered to join a group of already segregated men.
 Lee requested to collect his clothes first and managed to spend a second night in the dormitory before successfully leaving the site the next day when a different guard cleared him through.
 He later learned that the group of men were likely taken to the beach and executed.

 Lee obtained a Japanese language proficiency certificate in August 1942 and worked in a friend's company and then the Kumiai, which controlled essential items.
 He got a job with the Japanese propaganda department (Hōdōbu) in late 1943 and worked for the Japanese occupation force as an English specialist.
 Working at the top of the Cathay Building, he was assigned to listen to Allied radio stations for Morse code signals.
 By late 1944, Lee knew Japan had suffered major setbacks and planned to move to the Cameron Highlands with his family to avoid a possible British invasion.
 He was tipped off that he was being followed and abandoned the plan.
 He engaged in private enterprises and black market sales for the rest of the war.
+During this time, Lee helped develop a glue based on tapioca, which he sold under the name Stikfas, as a means to support himself during the war.
+The Stikfas logo later appeared on the base of his wedding cake.

-The rapid Japanese victory in the Malaya-Singapore campaign had a major impact on Lee as he recalled: "In 70 days of surprises, upsets and stupidities, British colonial society was shattered, and with it all the assumptions of the Englishman's superiority".
+The rapid Japanese victory in the Malaya and Singapore campaign had a major impact on Lee as he recalled: "In 70 days of surprises, upsets and stupidities, British colonial society was shattered, and with it all the assumptions of the Englishman's superiority".
 In a radio broadcast made in 1961, Lee said he "emerged [from the war] determined that no one—neither Japanese nor British—had the right to push and kick us around... (and) that we could govern ourselves."
 It also influenced his perceptions of raw power and the effectiveness of harsh punishment in deterring crime.